 Other than transplant, dialysis is the best option for managing this condition.

 Haemodialysis is a very effective treatment which uses an artificial kidney to cleanse waste products, excess water and salt from the blood of patients with kidney failure.
 The patient’s blood is passed through a tube called the dialyzer in the artificial kidney.

 The machine pumps back clean blood back into the patient.

 Nephrology and Dialysis Unit at Mediclinic Al Ain Hospital

 Mediclinic Al Ain Hospital’s Nephrology and Dialysis unit is situated on the ground floor of Mediclinic Al Ain building 1.

-The unit employs a multidisciplinary team consisting of Senior Consultant Nephrologists, Registered Nurses experienced in haemodialysis, Dialysis Technologist and access to dieticians and social workers to ensure a seamless provision of personalised care for all our dialysis patients.
+The unit employs a multidisciplinary team consisting of Senior Consultant Nephrologists, Registered Nurses experienced in haemodialysis, Dialysis Technologist and access to dieticians to ensure a seamless provision of personalized care for all our dialysis patients.

 Haemodialysis is based entirely on analysis of the patients’ history and diagnostic tests.
 The treatment plan is prepared with particular focus on lifestyle changes, especially with regards to strict adherence to the dialysis schedule, medications, fluid as well as dietary restrictions.

-The multidisciplinary team provides a monthly review and yearly evaluation of every patient, and can manage referrals for kidney transplants where indicated, as well as preparing patients for future home dialysis.
+The multidisciplinary team provides a monthly review and yearly evaluation of every patient, and can manage referrals for kidney transplants where indicated.

 For more information please call 800 2000